superduper-io/superduper/docs/content/tutorials/vector_search.md

     - **...bespoke in house data**

-    Most databases don't support any data other than numbers and text.
-    SuperDuperDB enables the use of these more interesting data-types using the `Document` wrapper.
+    Most databases don't support any data other than numbers and text. superduper enables the use of these more interesting data-types using the `Document` wrapper.

     ### `Document`